sdas-engineer/blackjack-js/Readme.md

 ## Welcome to Blackjack

 Blackjack is a casino banking game.
 The most widely played casino banking game in the world, it uses decks of 52 cards and descends from a global family of casino banking games known as Twenty-One.
+This is a simple Javascript simulation of the famous Blackjack game.

+#### Play Demo

+Please click start to play - [Start] (https://sdas-engineer.github.io/blackjack-js/)

 #### Instructions